alexandrarozmarin/Pig_Latin_Translator/README.md

 ## Bugs to still be fixed
 If a user enters a space at the end of the sentence, there is a runtime error saying the function defined cannot run because the string index is out of range.

 Need to account for if a user puts a piece of punctuation at the end of their sentence.
 Would like to conserve the punctuation mark they use.
+FIXED

 Want to account for capitalization.
 For example, if they include a proper noun, the translated word should also be capitalized in translation.